What is the Fund of Funds (FOF)?

 Risk of Investments in FOF

 There are some inherent risks applicable to hedge funds and if the FOF has invested in a particular hedge fund then risks get automatically carried on to it.

 - Lack of Liquidity: Hedge funds whether registered or unregistered are investments difficult to be converted into cash in addition to possible restrictions on its transfer or re-selling ability.
-There are no fixed rules on a pricing of its securities especially the illiquid ones.
+There are no fixed rules on the pricing of its securities especially the illiquid ones.
 When the price of a security is not available, its value may be calculated on the basis of either price available by Bloomberg data or at cost.
 Registered units of the hedge funds may not be redeemable at investor’s discretion and perhaps there is no established secondary market for the sale of such hedge fund units.
 In simple words, one may not be able to exit the investment at the desire of the investor.

 - Adverse Tax Consequences: The taxation structure of registered FOF may be complex.
 There can be a possible delay in receipt of important information pertaining to tax payment which in turn will delay the filing of income tax return process.

 - Over- Diversification: A FOF needs to co-ordinate its holdings else it will not add value.
-If not vigilant, it may unintentionally collect a group of hedge funds which duplicate its various positions or could represent sub-standard quality in relation to the rest of the market.
-Multiple individual hedge fund holdings with the aim of successful diversification are likely to reduce the benefits of dynamic management, despite executing the double-fee structure at the meantime.
-A number of studies have been conducted regarding the number of hedge fund for diversification, but the “sweet spot” seems to be around 8 to 15 hedge funds.
+If not vigilant, it may unintentionally collect a group of hedge funds that duplicate its various positions or could represent sub-standard quality in relation to the rest of the market.
+Multiple individual hedge fund holdings with the aim of successful diversification are likely to reduce the benefits of dynamic management, despite executing the double-fee structure in the meantime.
+A number of studies have been conducted regarding the number of hedge funds for diversification, but the “sweet spot” seems to be around 8 to 15 hedge funds.